 Habitat for species of conservation concern includes wildlife that are listed provincially as species concern or are rare and declining.
-Table 4. provides a list of the six species located within the Winona and Vinemount Conservation Area.
-This list includes species seen flying over the Conservation Area such as Bald eagle and Peregrine Falcon.
+Table 7 provides a list of the seven species located within the WVCA.
+This list includes species seen flying over the WVCA such as Bald eagle and Peregrine Falcon.
 Eastern Wood Pewee was noted in several locations within the forested section of the Niagara Escarpment.
 Midland Painted Turtle, Eastern Milksnake and Snapping Turtle records come from the background materials.
 These species were likely recorded near small pools or agricultural ponds along the escarpment.
+Eastern Milksnake has been included even though it is considered special concern only nationally.
+This is a recognition that this is a cryptic species and its habitat should also be considered during any developments in the conservation area.
+Barn swallow, Canada warbler and Wood thrush could be included in Table 7 as well.
+In the writing of this plan even though these species are only considered special concern provincially, they will be treated as Species at Risk due to their federal status.

-Table 5.
+Table 7.
 Species of Conservation Concern

-Common name Scientific name SARA status (Schedule 1) ESA status Source Eastern Wood-Pewee Contopus virens SC SC 2022 Bald Eagle Haliaeetus leucocephalus NAR SC eBird Peregrine Falcon Falco peregrinus NAR SC eBird Midland Painted Turtle Chrysemys picta marginata NAR SC NAI Eastern Milksnake Lampropeltis triangulum SC NAR NAI Snapping Turtle Chelydra serpentina NAR SC NAI
+Common name Scientific name SARA status (Schedule 1) ESA status Source Eastern Wood-Pewee Contopus virens SC SC 2022 Bald Eagle Haliaeetus leucocephalus NAR SC eBird Peregrine Falcon Falco peregrinus NAR SC eBird Common Nighthawk Chordeiles minor SC SC BBS Midland Painted Turtle Chrysemys picta marginata NAR SC NAI Eastern Milksnake Lampropeltis triangulum SC NAR NAI Snapping Turtle Chelydra serpentina NAR SC NAI